quicwg/multipath/draft-ietf-quic-multipath.md

 for use in the PATH_ABANDON frame:

 APPLICATION_ABANDON (TBD-10): The endpoint is abandoning the path at the request of the application.
-The application has determined that it no longer needs this path.
-This error is used when the application layer decides to stop using a specific path.

 RESOURCE_LIMIT_REACHED (TBD-11): The endpoint is abandoning the path because it cannot allocate sufficient resources to maintain it.
-This is due to limitations in the transport layer's capacity.
-This error indicates that resource constraints prevent the continuation of the path.

 UNSTABLE_INTERFACE (TBD-12): The endpoint is abandoning the path because the used interface is considered to be unstable.
 This condition can occur, e.g.,